 Anime and Manga

-- Code Geass: Emperor Charles Zi Britannia has fathered hundreds of children, all from a different wife.
-Every kid is a half brother or half sister to each other, and they all have only one father, and a bunch of them are line to take over as the ruler of Britannia.
+- Code Geass: Emperor Charles Zi Britannia has fathered hundreds of children, from multiple wives.
+Every kid is at least a half brother or half sister to each other since they all have only one father, and a bunch of them are line to take over as the ruler of Britannia.
 Most of them are backups, in case something happens to the first three or so "sets" of sons and daughters.
 Even Lelouch is nowhere near in position to inherit the throne (17th in line at the beginning).

 - Naruto: Subverted.
 It becomes really clear, really early on that Naruto's father is the village hero, the Fourth Hokage, Minato Namikaze.
 It then turns out that the one who Naruto got all the important stuff from was his mother, Kushina Uzumaki, and Naruto's being her child is emphasized far more by the characters and the story itself.